Jewish charity ambulances set on fire and UK police probe it as antisemitic attack

 Police try to authenticate claim of responsibility

-A video posted on Telegram, allegedly by an Islamist group called Harakat Ashab al-Yamin, showed a map of the location where the ambulances were kept and footage of them on fire.
-A group of the same name previously claimed responsibility for synagogue attacks in Belgium and the Netherlands.
+A video posted on Telegram, allegedly by an Islamist group called Harakat Ashab al-Yamin al-Islamia, showed a map of the location where the ambulances were kept and footage of them on fire.
+A group of the same name, which translates as the Islamic Movement of the Companions of the Right, previously claimed responsibility for synagogue attacks in Belgium and the Netherlands.

+Israel’s government has called it a recently founded group with suspected links to pro-Iran networks.

 Police said they were aware of an online claim of responsibility and were working to establish its authenticity.